Marak/HTML/README.md

 </div>
 ```

 # That's it.
-I challenge you to find a use-case that isn't covered.
+I challenge you to find a use-case that isn't covered by HTML.